 Glastonbury Town Council has a number of allotments.
 Plots vary in size, there is a waiting list and we are unable to guarantee the length of time before a plot becomes available.
 With that said, vacant allotments do come up regularly so if you would like to apply for one the only criteria is that you must appear on the Glastonbury Electoral Roll.

-Cost of the plots: £15.00 per year (or part year) and £10.00 for Senior Citizens at the Lowerside Allotments
+Cost of the plots: 25.00 per year (September to September) at the Lowerside Allotments

 If your organisation wishes to apply to the Town Council for grant funding there are set criteria.
 For an application form please email email@example.com

 Grants specifically for youth activities will be considered separately by the Youth Provision Committee.
-Application forms are available from email@example.com.
-Please email with your request or telephone the office on 01458 831769.
+Application forms are available from firstname.lastname@example.org.
+Please email with your request or telephone the office on 01458 831769 and ask for the Committee Clerk Sarah Marks.

 Glastonbury Cemetery and Edmund Hill Green Burial Site